-Nicholas Noe is currently a consultant with the Geneva-based Centre for Humanitarian Dialogue.
+Nicholas Noe is currently a Political Advisor at the Geneva-based Centre for Humanitarian Dialogue.

 Since 2005, Mr. Noe has regularly provided analysis and commentary for Al-Jazeera International, BBC and several US and European publications.
 He is the author of a 2009 White Paper for the New America and Century Foundations entitled: “Re-Imagining the Lebanon Track: Towards a New US Policy," the editor of the 2007 book "Voice of Hezbollah: The Statements of Sayyid Hassan Nasrallah," co-editor of the Heinrich Boell Foundation’s journal on the Middle East (Perspectives) from 2012-2015 and was a Visiting Fellow with the European Council on Foreign Relations in 2014.